Nynaleath555/Karma-and-Reputation-System/README.md

 The system instead encourages the AI to consider plausible sources of information such as:

-- witnesses
+- 👁️ Witnesses
-- cameras
+- 📹 Cameras
-- news reports
+- 📰 News reports
-- police reports
+- 🚔 Police reports
-- other NPCs
+- 🗣️ Other NPCs
-- information directly revealed by the player
+- 💬 Information directly revealed by the player

 ---